Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Albergue de Peregrinos de VilaseríoAlbergue de Peregrinos de Vilaserío

-There is a fountain in the center town, a short 200 meters down the road, to fill your water bottles if needed.
+There is also a fountain in the center of town by the bus stop, a short 200 meters down the road, to fill your water bottles if needed.

 Fonte do Cornadó on day one of the Camino FisterraFonte do Cornadó

-Turn left by the fountain, and in a few meters, pick up a long, gravel road through the countryside, passing windmills along the way.
+Turn left by the fountain, and after a few meters, pick up a long, gravel road through the countryside, passing windmills along the way.

 Long Gravel Road Through the CountrysideLong Gravel Road Through the Countryside